openedx/edx-documentation/en_us/install_operations/source/installation/fullstack/install_fullstack.rst

 Installing and Starting Open edX Fullstack
 ##############################################

-This section describes how to install the Open edX full stack (Fullstack).
+This section describes how to install the Open edX full stack (fullstack).

 .. contents::
    :local:
    :depth: 1

 .. note::
- Before you install Open edX Fullstack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.
+ Before you install Open edX fullstack, make sure that you have met the :ref:`installation prerequisites<Installation Prerequisites>`.

 .. _Install Open edX Fullstack: